DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 ## In Closing…

 It would be too easy to judge these artistic figures of movement on the basis of whether or not they have any measurable impact, or whether these works lead to concrete outputs.[^concl_21] Admittedly, none of the artworks discussed pave the way towards equivalence or equilibrium in happy co-existence with algorithms.
 None of them tackles or undoes algorithmic power abuses and ongoing capitalist exploitation in algorithmic culture.
 Nor do they provide a clear-cut answer to the amassing of personal data by corporations, to flash crashes on the financial markets, or skewed and slanted search results.
 The notion of movement at the spot will not assure those who want systematic and step-by-step formulas to be freed from algorithmic anxiety, wholesale.
-Nor will it please those concerned with policy recommendations, tools and protocols on how to deal with internet monopolization, algorithmic capitalism and surveillance, automated financial markets, or the monetization of online communication and (dis)information.
+Nor will it please those concerned with policy recommendations, tools and protocols by providing advice on how to deal with internet monopolization, algorithmic capitalism and surveillance, automated financial markets, or the monetization of online communication and (dis)information.
 These figures will not be able to assuage the anxieties of those who believe technological determination means that we are already claimed by it.
-Movement at the spot is not likely to change the minds of those for whom the wedlock between capitalist corporations, the state, and algorithmic exploitation reveals what the future will be and which renders artistic interventions futile.
+Movement at the spot is not likely to change the minds of those for whom the wedlock between capitalist corporations, the state, and algorithmic exploitation reveals what the future will be whilst rendering artistic interventions futile.

 What movement at the spot offers is a contribution to the making of an artistic imaginary of possibility characterized by convoluting, entwining, and synthesizing relations.
-Movement at the spot is not merely about understanding that many things take the shape of a relational yet uneven synthesis or understanding the performativity of the confining and delimitating representations of algorithms.
-Movement at the spot imagines the possible as possible vis-a-vis the troubles it is in.
+Movement at the spot is not merely about understanding that many things take the shape of a relational, yet uneven synthesis; or understanding the performativity of the confining and delimitating representations of algorithms.
+Movement at the spot imagines the possible as possible *vis-a-vis* the troubles it is in.
 Yet, it never accepts these troubles as fixed, given, or impervious to change, but continually seeks ways through, around, and in between them.
 Movement at the spot is situated, embodied, yet also an imaginative orientation towards possibility.
 It needs to be sustained by the continual work of the synthesis of possibility and necessity and the finite and the infinite.
-This work involves relational practices of being, thinking and doing — concrete, imaginative, and otherwise, both small and large — that bring movement into view.
+This work involves relational practices of being, thinking, and doing — concrete, imaginative, and otherwise, both small and large — that bring movement into view.

 Social life will continually find itself confronted, contained, and